linux-riscv/tuxrun/docs/tests.md

     The `CPUPOWER` and `KSELFTEST` parameters are not mandatory.
 If kselftest is present on the filesystem (in `/opt/kselftests/default-in-kernel/`) then the parameter is not required.

+!! info "ltp parameter"
+    The `SKIPFILE` parameter is not mandatory but allows to specify a skipfile present on the root filesystem.

 !!! warning "KUnit config"
     In order to run KUnit tests, the kernel should be compiled with